mgarza3/Harrison_CSCI2270_FinalProject/README.md

 How	to	Run:

   Download and then compile all three files, then run PageTurner.cpp.
 You can also downlaod the FinalProectv7"with comments".zip and run the codeblocks project file in your virtual machine.
+When you run the program you can press "1" to play the pre-built game as an example.
+Press "2" to make your own page turner.
+Note, tree nodes serve as the text that will be displayed so some strategy is needed when building a complex story.
+Press "3" to play your custom made game.
+Enjoy!

 Dependencies:

   JSON library, vector library, queue library all requried to run.
+We advize the program is run in CodeBlocks as a CodeBlock project file is provided.

 System	Requirements: